trishnasharma/ecs171_final_project/README.md

  <img src="https://github.com/hirenpateldotdev/ecs171_final_project/blob/main/letters.png?raw=true" width="400"/>

- The Sign Language MNIST dataset originally included only 1704 images which were cropped to include only hands, resized and then used to create 50+ variations to increse the dataset.
+ The American Sign Language MNIST dataset originally included only 1704 images which were cropped to include only hands, resized and then used to create 50+ variations to increse the dataset.
 Moreover, the dataset is already balance as seen in the bar graph, there are enough cases or images for each letters except for J and X.

 <img src="https://github.com/hirenpateldotdev/ecs171_final_project/blob/main/Balance%20Dataset.png?raw=true" width="400"/>

-The following heatmaps is created by overlapping cases of a letter to check the similarities between the cases.
+The following heatmaps is created by overlapping cases of a letter to check the similarities between the cases of a particular letter.
 <img src="https://user-images.githubusercontent.com/70460449/202991165-d83a4b87-a9c0-4cb0-8a31-b5c646130d23.png" width="400"/>

-12. Our data is not standardized, hence we are standardizing it.
-We do this using letter = preprocessing.scale(letter)

 #### Preprocessing:
+The preprocessing only includes scaling the dataset since the data is already modified.

 #### Model 1: